 Alternative Coverage Options

-Changing your insurance to comprehensive-only or storage insurance may be a possibility if your car needs repairs, so long as you have an alternate vehicle being driven on the car insurance policy.
-This is because you usually need to insure a car to your state's legal coverage limits, which includes carrying liability coverage (in all states but New Hampshire).
-Dropping liability coverage would be OK on a second car if your first was fully insured, to fulfill your state's legal requirements.
-In other cases, insurance carriers may insure the car comp-only but only for a limited time, and/or under strict locked storage requirements.
+Changing your insurance to comprehensive-only or storage insurance may be a possibility if your car needs repairs if you have an alternate vehicle driven on the same car insurance policy.
+Remember, you will usually need to insure a car to your state's legal coverage limits, which includes carrying liability coverage—in all states but New Hampshire.
+Dropping liability coverage would be okay on a second car if your first was fully insured, to fulfill your state's legal requirements.
+In other cases, insurance carriers may insure the car comp-only, and only for a limited time, or under strict locked storage requirements.